-Fischer Technical Services is a small engineering firm that has been providing cost effective plant maintenance and electrical & instrumentation consulting since 1979.
+Fischer Technical Services is a small engineering firm licensed by The West Virginia State Board of Registration for Professional Engineers.
+We have been providing cost effective plant maintenance and electrical & instrumentation consulting since 1979.
 If your company has reliability issues, technicians that need to improve their troubleshooting skills or inexperienced engineers, give us a no-obligation call to discuss how Fischer Technical Services can help.
 We have an engineer who lives "where the rubber meets the road."

 Bob Fischer, our principal consultant, is a physicist and electrical engineer.
 He has been designing controls, managing technical departments and solving reliability problems for over 40 years.
 Bob's unique education and diverse work experience have combined to develop an enormous body of interdisciplinary skills.
 He has a history of hands-on accomplishments in construction, education, plant engineering and maintenance.
 His job responsibilities have included: